utexas-public-history/tower/_posts/2016-05-01-06-mcquisition-armed-civilians.md

 It’s undeniable that many civilians on campus that day displayed tremendous bravery, stepping up when the police couldn’t.[^4] But their presence was not unproblematic.
 The truth, as always, is more complicated than that of good guys battling a bad guy.

-In a statement given in November 1966 to _American Rifleman_, a commercial publication of the National Rifle Association, Allen Crum recounts his actions and how he ended up with officers at the top of the Tower.[^5] At the time, Crum was recently retired from the US Air Force and was working as a floor manager at the University Co-op, located across the street from the UT campus.
+In a statement given in November 1966 to _American Rifleman_, a commercial publication of the National Rifle Association, Allen Crum recounts his actions and how he ended up with officers at the top of the Tower.
+At the time, Crum was recently retired from the US Air Force and was working as a floor manager at the University Co-op, located across the street from the UT campus.
 After Whitman started shooting, Crum offered his help and, armed with a rifle given to him by an officer, he and a few other members of the APD made their way to the Tower observation deck.

 <div class="video-block">
   <a href="#" id="second-video-link" class="video-poster">